pmp0x/forms/README.md

 {{> basicInput schema=schema field='email'}}
 ```

+> **Changes in 2.0.0**
+>
+* `ReactiveForms.createForm` is now `ReactiveForms.createFormBlock`.
+You'll get a deprecation warning if you use `createForm`.
+* The `basicInput` example no longer provides `<div class=".reactive-input-container">`.
+If you used that div in your styling,
+  you'll need to wrap your elements in it (or create a custom element with it).

 #### Examples

 [View the Live Example](http://forms-example.meteor.com/)

 Built with Bootstrap 3 and the `sacha:spin` package, it demonstrates how flexible and extensible this package is.

 Check out the code--see how simple it is to build an engaging form flow in a very _Meteor_ way!